matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 - Constantly shatter their focus with cross-team dependencies and context-switching.
 - Understand the entire, complex system just to make one minor change.

 High cognitive load causes teams to create [overprocessing](#overprocessing) as they attempt to manage complexity, fuels [motion](#motion) waste through constant tool and context-switching and ultimately increases [defects](#defects) because overloaded humans make mistakes.
+This also leads to higher staff turnover and recruitment costs.

 It's a direct reflection of a fragmented organisation.
 As [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) observed decades ago:
 > _"Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure"._